Painful intelligence: What AI can tell us about human suffering: Reducing interrupting desires

-This opens up the possibility of breaking the long chain leading from stimulus to suffering depicted in Fig.~\ref{flowchart2.fig} by learning to perceive all links in the chain more accurately, and in real-time as they are happening.
-Introspectively, the meditators often report that it feels as if the whole process were slowed down.
-By such perceptual learning, the process is also to some limited extent brought under conscious control.
+This opens up the possibility of breaking the long chain leading from stimulus to suffering depicted in Fig.~\ref{flowchart2.fig}.
+Introspectively, the meditators often report that it feels as if the whole process were slowed down by such perceptual learning.
+The process is also, to some limited extent, brought under conscious control.
 Even if a stimulus leads to a strong valence, the ensuing desire and the following steps will not happen completely automatically, but there is some space for deliberation.
 Perhaps such breaking of the causal chain is most understandable in the case of planning, which is often a rather conscious process, and as such, it should be possible to decide not to initiate it at all.
 Obviously, there is a strong unconscious tendency to start planning when desire arises; it is comparable to the unconscious reaction to start scratching a body part that is itching.
 However, with practice, such an unconscious tendency can be weakened, inhibited, and perhaps even completely removed.
 That would mean not letting ``attachment'' arise in Buddhist terminology.
 The key is to be able to consciously recognize when the planning is being triggered, instead of letting it happen automatically.\footnote{As already mentioned, \citet{Libet1983time} proposed, rather controversially, that while the consciousness does not decide actions, it has a ``veto'' over actions: It can cancel an action sequence that the unconscious neural networks are trying to perform.
 This might provide an interesting explanation of how consciousness, in an advanced state of mindfulness and metacognition, seems to be able to prevent habitual actions \citep{baer2003mindfulness,garland2014mindfulness}, such as stopping the twelve-fold chain.}

 {skills!learning|see{learning, skills}} It is important to achieve automatization of such mindfulness by long-term meditation practice, as described above.
 The learned and automated tendencies of observation can then create the possibility for inhibiting the more innate automatic tendencies of desire and attachment.
 In fact, if such observation is followed by conscious, deliberate inhibition of desire or attachment often enough, that very action of inhibition will become automated as well.
 Conscious control processes are often too slow and weak to prevent the processes underlying hot desire or other interrupts, so it is really important to train the neural networks to initiate the action of inhibition as well.
 Once the neural networks have been trained to perform both the detailed observation and the inhibition during formal meditation sessions, they may be able to transfer that skill to everyday life with its infinite temptations.\footnote{Related models consider how mindfulness meditation helps in addiction \citep{brewer2014craving,garland2014mindfulness}.
 In particular, \citet{brewer2014craving} proposes several mechanisms describing how mindfulness meditation can ``de-automate'' the dynamics, including learning to simply observe aversive states without reacting to them and taking them less ``personally'' , while becoming ``more aware of habit-linked, minimally conscious affective states and bodily sensations''.}